jarviscanada/jarvis_data_eng_StevenWen/python_data_analytics/README.md

 # Introduction
-- Describe the business context of this project (please do not copy-paste text from the project kick-off ticket) London Gift Shop (LGS) is a UK-based online retailer specializing in giftware products, with a significant portion of its customers being wholesalers.
+London Gift Shop (LGS) is a UK-based online retailer specializing in giftware products, with a significant portion of its customers being wholesalers.
 Although the company has operated its e-commerce platform for over a decade, its revenue growth has recently plateaued.
 To address this challenge, the LGS marketing team aims to better understand customer purchasing behavior and leverage data-driven insights to improve sales and marketing effectiveness.

 Due to limited internal IT capacity, LGS engaged Jarvis consulting services to deliver a proof-of-concept (PoC) analytics project.
 The goal of this project is to analyze historical transaction data and extract actionable insights that can support targeted marketing initiatives.
 In this project, customer shopping behavior is analyzed through sales trends, order activity, cancellations, customer lifecycle metrics, and RFM (Recency, Frequency, Monetary) segmentation.
 The results of this analysis enable the LGS marketing team to design targeted campaigns such as personalized emails, promotional events, and customer-specific offers.
 By identifying high-value customers, new customers, and customers at risk of churn, LGS can more effectively allocate marketing resources and improve customer retention, ultimately driving revenue growth.